okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-guide/index.md

 This section is also optional.

 You only need to include this section if there are known issues or best practices that apply to the entire configuration.
-In general, best practices should be included with the step by step procedure instructions.
+In general, best practices should be included with the step-by-step procedure instructions.

 ## Create a demo video